maliahavlicek/what2do2day/README.md

 #### Database Operations
 1. Aggregated Review - from all reviews of a given place, present an average rating for a place
 1. Count of event joiners - When a unique email is entered, add them to the joiner list
-1. filter results for events based on updating vs reading (share field both on place and event),
+1. Filter results for events based on updating vs reading (share field both on place and event),
 1. Create list of activities for filtering based on updating vs reading (share field both on place and event)
 1. check for unique emails before adding a new user
 1. check for unique place name before adding a new place or updating an existing place